MregXN/TaskAgent/README.md

 # Task Agent
-Homework of FY25 APRD AI School China.
+Homework of AI School 2024.

 Task Agent is designed to streamline your development workflow by automating the task breakdown and scheduling process.
 Here's what it does: